avanindra79/payroll-employee-cost-analysis/README.md

 This project should therefore be viewed as an analytical learning project rather than an official company implementation.

----

 ## Key Learning

-This project helped me understand that payroll is not only an operational process.

-When structured properly, employee-cost data can also be used to analyze:
+This project helped me understand how payroll data can be used beyond salary calculation to analyze:

-- Cost drivers
+- Employee cost drivers
 - Department-level spending
 - Budget variances
 - Hiring decisions
 - Salary revision impact
 - Overtime-related costs

-The project strengthened my practical understanding of Excel-based financial analysis and employee cost management.
+It strengthened my practical understanding of Excel-based financial analysis and employee cost management.

----

 ## Author